 - When were you first diagnosed with an atrioventricular blockage?

 - Who diagnosed your AV block?
 A general practitioner or a cardiologist?

 - What symptoms (if any) led to your diagnosis?

 - Chest pain?

 - Dizziness or lightheadedness?

 - What “degree” have you been diagnosed with?

 - How have these treatment options worked?

-- Do you currently suffer form any symptoms related to your AV blockage now?
+- Do you currently suffer from any symptoms related to your AV blockage?

 - Have you been diagnosed with any other cardiovascular medical conditions?